Background pattern

 Side effects that may appear in blood or urine tests

-• protein (albumin) in urine
+• proteins (albumin) in urine

-• increase in liver enzymes (ALT, AST) in blood
+• increased liver enzymes (ALT, AST) in blood

-Rare(may affect up to 1 in 1000 people)
+Rare(may affect up to 1 in 1,000 people)

-Frequency unknown(cannot be estimated from available data)
+Frequency not known(cannot be estimated from the available data)

 • nasal discharge (rhinorrhea)

-Children (13years of age and older) and adolescents
+Children (13 years of age and older) and adolescents

 The side effects described above also apply to children and adolescents.

-Reporting side effects
+Reporting of side effects

-If you experience any type of side effect, consult your doctor or pharmacist, even if it is a possible side effect that does not appear in this leaflet.
-You can also report them directly through the national reporting system included in theAppendix V.By reporting side effects, you can contribute to providing more information about the safety of this medicine.
+If you experience any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
+You can also report side effects directly via the national reporting system listed in Appendix V. By reporting side effects, you can help provide more information on the safety of this medicine.

-5. Conservation of Tecfidera
+5. Storage of Tecfidera

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-The expiration date is the last day of the month indicated.
+The expiry date is the last day of the month stated.

-Do not store at a temperature above 30°C.
+Do not store above 30°C.

-Medicines should not be disposed of through drains or in the trash.
-Ask your pharmacist how to dispose of the containers and medications that you no longer need.
+Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of medicines no longer required.
 This will help protect the environment.

-The active ingredientis dimethyl fumarate.
+The Active Ingredientis dimethyl fumarate.

 Tecfidera 120 mg: each capsule contains 120 mg of dimethyl fumarate.